tmtsoftware/icd/README.md

 This is checked in the install.sh script, which automatically sets the SBT_OPTS environment variable if node.js is found and gives an error otherwise.

-An install.sh script is provided that builds and installs all of the subprojects into the ../install_icd directory.
+An install.sh script is provided that builds and installs all of the subprojects into the __../install_icd__ directory.
 This is basically just the command `sbt stage` in each project followed by copying the products to the install directory.
-A binary is installed for each subproject, with the same name as the subproject (except for icd-web, where the binary produced is `icdwebserver`).
+A binary is installed for each subproject, with the same name as the subproject.

 For the command line apps, the `--help` option prints a summary of the command line options.